 We’re a coalition for civic participation across art, creative, community, business, technology, philanthropy, and government sectors.
 We believe art has the capacity to move people to action, deepen public discussions around civic agency, and serve as a vehicle to civic participation.
-Ignited by San Francisco’s Office of Civic Engagement and Immigrant Affairs (OCEIA) and in partnership with trusted institutions and messengers—including our headquarters and Lead Partner Yerba Buena Center for the Arts (YBCA)—we’ve launched a city-wide arts-driven campaign to galvanize communities to participate in the 2020 Census to receive their fair share of resources and representation.
+Ignited by San Francisco’s Office of Civic Engagement and Immigrant Affairs (OCEIA) and in partnership with trusted institutions and messengers, we’ve launched a multilingual arts-driven campaignto galvanize communities to participate in the 2020 Census to receive their fair share of resources and representation.

 Although the movement is starting locally, the goal is to set off a national spark.
 Reach out and let us know how we can support your community.